vivtcjp/sample-app/README.md

 - Ensured the DestinationDropdown component correctly fetches and displays the list of destinations using the API.
 - Updated Dockerfile and docker-compose.yml to ensure the application can be containerized with the new changes.
 - Changed the search button color to green by updating the CSS variable in the style.css file.
+- Implemented Material Design standards for all UI elements by updating components and stylesheets.
+- Added dependencies for Material Design components in package.json.